 The PHOT cameras, laptops and AstroTimers can be checked as luggage in padded cases made for us by Atlas case (Denver, CO).
-We use Pelican-Hardigg cases (model iM2750), with foam cut-outs for cameras, laptops, docks (for the PhotonMax cameras), AstroTimers and cables.
+Our cases Hardigg Storm cases (model iM2750), with foam cut-outs for cameras, laptops, docks (for the PhotonMax cameras), AstroTimers and cables.
 Weight of the case alone is about 18 lbs; the loaded cases are close to 48 lbs, just under the 50 lb oversize limit currently imposed by many airlines.